tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Colombia.md

     - Débito desde cuenta corriente/ahorros
     - Débito bancario PSE
     - PSE
-* Do no use any of the following names
+* Do not use any of the following names:
     - Transferencia bancaria
     - Débito de cuenta
     - Tarjeta débito